bonedaddy/blog/content/blog/homelab/posts/part-1.md

 # Remote Access

 Any homelab without a way of remotely accessing your homelab, isn't really a homelab at all.
 When done correctly, it's a great way of enabling access to your homelab from anywhere in the world.
 Have a massive collection of movies, and tv-shows, but don't want to carry a portable hard drive around with you?
 Remote access!

-Another underrated aspect of remote acess to your homelab comes when travelling to oppresive countries, or crossing a border where the guards can legally demand you unlock all your electronic devices; In these cases you can bring a throw-away netbook, or other small device, and have a secure manner of storing the remote access client so that when unlocking your device any LEO will be unable to detect the remote access client.
-Using this remote access client you can then securely access all your files in your homelab, work out of your homelab, all without ever having to bring any equipment with you beyond a basic netbook and encrypted USB drive.
+It also means that if you need access to sensitive information while remote, you can leave that information in the safety of your home, and be able to access it remotely.